 a small space of light

 I love looking at light.
 How it shapes.
 Accentuates.
 Sharpens or softens.
 Wondering how I could use it.
 Where should I sit, lie or stand.
 Caressing an image into shape.
 Waiting for that moment.
 Anticipating.
 Holding my breath.
 And then it’s gone.
 A capture of a sliver of time.
 That’s how I work.
-There is nothing more satisfying than to read the notes from my clients.
-Or photographs of my photographs on customers walls.
-It makes me smile inside.
+Most importantly…no matter what the weather!

 I had the pleasure of working with Aly and Sage to create a calendar that involved all of Sage’s friends. £2705 was raised through people buying the calendar and the wonderful sponsors that were involved.read more